JetBrains/kotlin-web-site/docs/topics/kotlin-evolution.md

 * klib binaries are backwards compatible starting with Kotlin 1.9.20.
 For example, the 2.0.x compiler can read binaries produced by the 1.9.2x compiler.
-* Older compilers reject klib binaries that rely on new features.
-For example, the 1.9.20 compiler rejects binaries that use 2.0.x-specific language features.
 * Forward compatibility is _not_ guaranteed.
 For example, the 2.0.x compiler is _not_ guaranteed to read binaries produced by the 2.1.x compiler.